-The affirmative vote of a majority of the votes cast for this proposal is required to approve the amendment to the 2015 Equity Incentive Plan.
-Abstentions will have the same effect as votes against this proposal.
+The affirmative vote of a majority of the votes cast for this proposal at the annual meeting is required to approve the 2018 Equity Incentive Plan.
+Abstentions will have no effect on this proposal.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes will have no effect on the results of this vote.